opencog/atomspace/opencog/query/README.md

 ### Unordered Links

-The use of unordered links within a pattern provides a special challange for the pattern matcher.
-This is because each possible permuation of an unordered link must be explored.
+The use of unordered links within a pattern provides a special challenge for the pattern matcher.
+This is because each possible permutation of an unordered link must be explored.
 Consider, for example, the search pattern:
 ```
     AndLink